Kędzierzyn-Koźle: Kędzierzyn and other districts

 Kędzierzyn was founded as a village in the 13th century, and Sławięcice was first mentioned in 13th-century documents, when both settlements were part of fragmented Piast-ruled Poland.
 Sławięcice even obtained town rights before 1260, but lost them in 1260, as Duke Władysław Opolski transferred them to nearby Ujazd.
+Sławięcice was once home to a now lost palace.

-During the Third Silesian Uprising, after a bloody battle, Polish insurgents captured Kędzierzyn in May 1921.
-In June 1921, the Germans attacked the Polish insurgents, and recaptured the settlement.
+During the Third Silesian Uprising, the area was the site of heavy fighting between Polish insurgents and Germans.
+On May 4, 1921, the insurgents captured Sławięcice, then Blachownia Śląska and Cisowa on May 8, Kędzierzyn on May 9, and Kłodnica on May 10.
+Sławięcice was an essential logistical center for the insurgents for a month, with a field hospital and the headquarters of an insurgent unit.
+In June 1921, the Germans attacked the Polish insurgents, and recaptured Kędzierzyn.
 The Germans then massacred captured Polish prisoners of war in nearby Lichynia.

 During World War II, the Germans operated multiple forced labour camps in the area.
 In Kędzierzyn there was a forced labour "education" camp, and three subcamps (BAB 20/E794, BAB 40/E794, E711A) of the Stalag VIII-B/344 prisoner-of-war camp.
 In the present-day district of Blachownia Śląska there was a forced labour subcamp of the prison in Strzelce Opolskie, and four subcamps (BAB 21/E793, BAB 48/E793, E3, E714) of the Stalag VIII-B/344 camp.
 In the present-day district of Kłodnica, there was the E800 subcamp of the Stalag VIII-B/344 camp.
 In Sławięcice there was another forced labour "education" camp, two subcamps (E6, E207) of the Stalag VIII-B/344 camp, and a subcamp of the Auschwitz concentration camp which operated from April 1, 1944, to January 26, 1945.
 In Sławięcice, there was also a crematorium for the victims of the camps, which is now a memorial.
 Allied prisoners of war of various nationalities, Jews, and Polish children were among the victims of the forced labour camps.
 In the final stages of the war, in 1945, a German-conducted death march of thousands of prisoners of several subcamps of the Auschwitz concentration camp passed through Blachownia and Koźle towards the Gross-Rosen concentration camp.

 Following Nazi Germany's defeat in the war, the region was transferred from Germany to Poland as stipulated by the Potsdam Agreement.
 In the years immediately following World War II, the ethnic German population was expelled, also in accordance with the Potsdam Agreement.
-The remaining Polish population was joined by Poles displaced from the eastern territories of Poland annexed by the Soviet Union.
+The remaining Polish population was joined by Poles displaced from the eastern territories of Poland annexed by the Soviet Union and by 600 Poles repatriated from Lupeni, Romania.

 In 1954, Blachownia and Lenartowice merged to form the Blachownia Śląska district in Sławięcice.

 In 1999, the branch line connecting the city with Strzelce Opolskie closed as part of Polskie Koleje Państwowe cost-cutting.

-Sławięcice

-Sławięcice was once home to the now lost Sławięcice Palace (Schloss Slawentzitz), which was the main seat of the princes of Hohenlohe-Öhringen, a branch of the House of Hohenlohe.
-The palace was destroyed in the aftermath of the Second World War.